 We invite you to visit us at one of our quarterly meetings.
 Our members are more than happy to answer any questions you may have about the organization and how you can join.

-The meeting dates for 2015 are HITA Expo March 13-14, May 2, August 1 and November 7.
+The meeting dates for 2016 are February 6, May 7, August 6 and Education Expo is September 30th -October 1.
 Registration for these meetings opens approximately 1 month before these dates.
-Look for the Classes Tab and click on Meetings/ Continuing Education Tab to register for the meetings..
+Look for the Classes Tab and click on Meetings/ Continuing Education Tab to register for the meetings.